Frequently Asked Questions

-How do I make an appointment with one of the priests?
+How do I make an appointment with the priest?

 How do I get a copy of my baptism/confirmation/marriage certificate?

-Our Parish Secretary is happy to help you with your request.
+Our Parish Administrator is happy to help you with your request.
 Please click here for more details.

 How do I get a Mass card?